rsksmart/rif-relay/README.md

 Where:

-* **--fund**: indicates the amount of rbtc that you will transfer from accounts[0] to the worker manager account.
+* **--funds**: indicates the amount of RBTC that you will transfer from accounts[0] to the worker manager account.
-* **--stake**: (Pending documentation) this should be twice the value of funds.
+* **--stake**: how much RBTC the server will stake. twice the value of funds is an acceptable value.
 * **--hub**: is the relay hub contract address, you can retrieve this from the contract summary.

-After doing that you need to open another terminal and run this command `yarn registerRelay` \
+After doing that you need to open another terminal and run the `yarn registerRelay` command on the root of the relay project in order to register the relay.

-(on the root of the enveloping project) in order to register the relay.
-After running that command you will be seeing some logs saying that everything executes correctly.
-Then if you go to the relay server logs you will be seing a lot of interaction but you need to see this log to be sure the server is ready:
+After running this command you will be seeing several log entries indicating how everything is turning out.
+After a little while, look for this entry in the relay server execution terminal to make sure that the server is ready:

 ```
 Relayer state: READY